Heather Hiscox

-Heather Hiscox is a Canadian news anchor, who is the former host of CBC Morning Live with Heather Hiscox from 6 to 10 a.m. during weekdays on CBC News Network.
+Heather Hiscox is a Canadian news anchor who is the former host of CBC Morning Live with Heather Hiscox from 6 to 10 a.m. during weekdays on CBC News Network.
 She has also hosted CBC's former flagship morning television program CBC News: Morning which became part of CBC News Now when the network re-branded itself in 2009.

 In June 2025, Hiscox announced that she will retire from the CBC in the fall, following a special edition of Morning Live in November on the occasion of her 20th anniversary hosting the show.

 Biography

 Hiscox was born in Owen Sound, Ontario and grew up in a medical family.
 She graduated in 1986 from the University of Toronto, with a B.A. in French language and literature and from the University of Western Ontario in 1987 with a master's degree in journalism.
 She has previously worked for CFPL-TV, CBC Montreal, the Global Television Network, ASN and CHCH in Hamilton, Ontario, before returning to the CBC at the network level.
-She also co-hosted a morning show on 1290 CJBK in London, Ontario with Steve Garrison from 1990–1991.
-In 1988–89, she did a variety of radio shifts at London's Rock FM96 CFPL-FM including afternoon drive and evenings.
+She also co-hosted a morning show on 1290 CJBK in London, Ontario, with Steve Garrison from 1990 to 1991.
+From 1988 to 1989, she did a variety of radio shifts at London's Rock FM96 CFPL-FM including afternoon drive and evenings.
 She began her broadcasting career in her hometown of Owen Sound at radio station CFOS/CFPS.
 In 1997, she appeared on the CIQC AM 600 Montreal program Travel World as part of a feature headlined as "The Hidden Holiday Hide-away Haunts of Heather Hiscox".

 Hiscox won the Miss Teen Canada pageant in 1981 when she was 16 years old.
 She is married to a heart surgeon, Martin Goldbach.